ItradeLQ/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

 - In this section we will create and configure the osTicket environment.
-- We will setup stuff as an admin.
+- We will setup configurations as an admin.
 - We will create role, department, team, agents and users.
-- We will setup different SLA’s and create some help topics.
+- We will set up different SLAs and create help topics.

 <h2>Configuration Steps</h2>
 </p>